7 Best Trekking Poles for Hiking & Backpacking in 2024

 • Great for: lightweight backpacking, airplane travel for trips, long hikes

-• What we don’t like: no length adjustability
+• Cons: no length adjustability

 For a high-quality, lightweight aluminum trekking pole check out the Black Diamond Distance Z’s.